Okocim Brewery: History

-At the turn of the 20th century, the Okocim brewery was the largest brewery in the lands of the former Polish–Lithuanian Commonwealth (which had been partitioned by Russia, Austria and Prussia at the end of the 18th century), and sixth largest, out of roughly 1600 breweries, in all territories of the Habsburg empire.
+At the turn of the 20th century, the Okocim brewery was the largest brewery in the former Polish–Lithuanian Commonwealth (which had been partitioned by Russia, Austria and Prussia at the end of the 18th century), and the sixth largest of roughly 1600 breweries in all territories of the Habsburg Empire.
 By 1911 it was the fifth largest, with annual production reaching 380 thousand hectolitres.

 In the 1930s, in newly independent Poland, the brewery was run by Jan Albin's son, Antoni Jan Goetz, who took over in 1931.
 However, after the German invasion of Poland, the family fled Poland and made its way to France, and the brewery was taken over by the Nazis.
 Antoni Jan Goetz died in Nairobi in 1962.

 At the end of the war, in 1945 the brewery was nationalised by the communist authorities of the People's Republic of Poland and reorganized as the "Okocimskie Zakłady Piwowarskie" (Okocim Beer Factories).
-During the communist period, along with the Żywiec Brewery, Okocim was one of only two beer makers allowed to sell its products outside its region and abroad.
+During the communist period, along with the Żywiec Brewery.
+Okocim was one of only two beer makers allowed to sell its products outside its region and abroad.

-After the fall of communism in 1990, it was transformed into a government run business enterprise and subsequently auctioned off, reprivatised and listed on the Warsaw Stock Exchange.
+After the fall of communism in 1990, it was transformed into a government-run business enterprise and subsequently auctioned off, reprivatised and listed on the Warsaw Stock Exchange.
 Since 1996 the brewery has been a part of Carlsberg Polska, Carlsberg Breweries A/S.

-The palace of the Goetz-Okocimiski family, which was also taken over by the Nazis and then nationalized by the communists was also reprivatized and sold to the descendants of the family in 2007.
-In 2008 the palace was resold to a private couple which is planning on transforming the former residence of the Goetzes into a five star hotel and a modern spa, which would include the opportunity to bathe in the beer produced by the brewery.
+The palace of the Goetz-Okocimiski family, which was also taken over by the Nazis and then nationalized by the communists, was also reprivatized and sold to the descendants of the family in 2007.
+In 2008 the palace was resold to a private couple who plan to transform it into a five star hotel and modern spa, which would include the opportunity to bathe in the beer produced by the brewery.

 Today, there are at least three brewhouses in use.
 The brewery is well preserved and a classic site in the modern history of beer-making, though recent additions have expanded it and seen the introduction of a few modern pieces of equipment.